suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-directive-fetch can target one or more manifests and one or more payloads. suit-directive-fetch retrieves each component and each manifest listed in component-index and manifest-index, respectively.
 If component-index or manifest-index is True, instead of an integer, then all current manifest components/manifests are fetched.
 The current manifest's dependent-components are not automatically fetched.
 In order to pre-fetch these, they MUST be specified in a component-index integer.

 suit-directive-fetch typically takes no arguments unless one is needed to modify fetch behavior.
-If an argument is needed, it must be wrapped in a bstr.
+If an argument is needed, it must be wrapped in a bstr and set in suit-parameter-fetch-arguments.

 suit-directive-fetch reads the URI or URI List parameter to find the source of the fetch it performs.